tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/README.md

 <div align="center">  <strong> Disease Model: </strong> </div>

-Model was trained with `sklearn`'s ensemble random forest algorithm leveraging mutiple decision tree algorithms. <br>
+Model was trained with `sklearn`'s ensemble random forest algorithm leveraging mutiple decision tree algorithms.
+This model predicts potential diseases based on the symptoms input.<br>

 ## Model Deployment
 A `Gradio App` was coded to deploy the LLM model in HuggingFace.
-The implementation can be found in `deployment_hf` folder and online [here](healifyai-llm.onrender.com/)
+The implementation can be found in `deployment_hf` folder and online [here](https://huggingface.co/spaces/tanvir-ishraq/healifyLLM-classifier)

 ## Live Website Deployment
 Deployed a Flask App built to porvide user interface to users.
 Check the `flask-deployment` github branch.
-The website is live [here](https://textthema-multi-classifier.onrender.com/)
+The website is live [here](healifyai-llm.onrender.com)

 <img src = "github_img/server_delpoy.png" width="1130" >